 a possibly second circuit covering the input arc of p not contained in EL.
 Iterating the argument we finally get a circuit from N(R,*R) passing through the basepoint of LT.

 ad iii) A given node x p0 is contained in a well determined loop component EL = ( N, p ) with x p.
 Due to the strong connectedness of EL and because N \ p is cycle free, there exists a unique circuit in EL covering x.
 If p p0 we iterate the argument, now starting from the place p and arriving at a second circuit covering p.
 After a finite number of steps we arrive at a circuit system covering x.
 We extend to a minimal D-system by adding successively finitely many circuits at the articulation points.
 By the result of Lautenbach and by part i) the support of is an P-component, QED.

-Well-formedness of loop trees (Theorem)
+Well-formedness of a loop tree (Theorem)

 Every loop tree is well-formed, i.e. marking the net with a single token at the basepoint defines a live and 1-safe marking.